Wow your guests with this deliciously refreshing cocktail and learn how to choose the best tonic water!

 The classic gin and tonic cocktail is an iconic summer refresher.
 For the summer holidays add some color with blue curacao.

-At it's most basic it is a highball cocktail that is make with gin and tonic water over ice.
-The usual garnish is a slice of lime but other garnishes such as lemon or orange show up, too.
+At its most basic it's a highball cocktail that's made with gin and tonic water over ice.
+The usual garnish is a slice of lime but other garnishes such as lemon or orange are also common.

 Gin and Tonic Cocktail